Daphne

 Latent Space of AI

-The story of the present moment in AI research runs roughly as follows.
-We trained a model to predict the next token in a sentence, which is to say to autocomplete text, across the whole of the internet.
-The model is vast, with an enormous space, and in time it became extraordinarily good at knowing what would come next.
-As a consequence it became good, for the most part, at being right as well, since a great deal of the time the most likely continuation happens also to be the correct one; ask it a question, let it begin to simulate its own answer, and it would arrive somewhere reasonable.
+If competence at a task can conceal a fractured representation, it is worth asking how these representations come to be in current AI systems, and whether the way we build models tends toward coherence or toward fragmentation.
+Language models begin life trained to predict the next token in a sequence, which is to say to autocomplete text, across the whole of the internet.
+The model is vast, its space enormous, and in time it becomes extraordinarily good at knowing what comes next.
+As a consequence it becomes good, for the most part, at being right as well, since a great deal of the time the most likely continuation happens also to be the correct one; ask it a question, let it begin to simulate its own answer, and it arrives somewhere reasonable.
+But fluency of this kind does not guarantee a coherent space beneath it.

-We then began to ask how we might make these models genuinely intelligent, capable of representing the soundest and most profound way of thinking about a question, and not merely fluent in the appearance of it.
-Is the average of all the human text on the internet a reasonable way to think?
-According to Kumar, Clune, Lehman, and Stanley, it is not; it is fractured and entangled.
-And so we have turned to reinforcement learning to patch the confused mind of the model into reasoning well, much as one might take a person who has seen and heard everything and try to help them make sense of it all.
+We then began to ask how to make these models represent the soundest way of thinking about a question, and not merely grow fluent in the appearance of it.
+So we turned to reinforcement learning, rewarding the paths of reasoning that arrive at good answers, as a way of compressing that sprawling predictive space into something that reasons, much as one might take a person who has seen and heard everything and help them make sense of it all.

 Geometry of the Self